 Most pears are self-sterile: pollen from their own flowers will not fecundate them.
 So you need another pear with abundant pollen fairly nearby: no further than 200 feet (60 m) away.
 In addition, it must be of the same type: a European pear (Pyrus communis), also called common pear, won’t accept pollen from an Asian or Manchurian pear.
 You’ll need a different cultivar of the same species to ensure pollination.
 Therefore, another cultivar of European pear.
 Similarly, Asian pears (P. pyrifolia) need an Asian pear tree as a pollinator and Manchurian pear trees (Pyrus ussuriensis) require a Manchurian pear or a hybrid Manchurian pear (P. communis x P. ussuriensis) for pollination.

 Although your nurseryman may have assured that your pear is self-fertile and doesn’t need cross-pollination, in fact, most of the so-called self-fertile pears still produce better harvests when there is a compatible variety nearby to ensure consistent cross-pollination.
+Those said to be partially self-fertile will not necessarily produce fruit when grown on their own unless conditions are perfect.

 Learn more about the complexities of fruit tree pollination here.